captvonsciencypants/computational-imaging-lab/teaching.md

 ---

 # COSC131 - Introduction to Programming for Engineers
-I recorded a series of ten lecture videos on numerical methods and algorithms for a Python programming course at the University of Canterbury for first year engineering students.
+I recorded a series of lecture videos on numerical methods and algorithms for a Python programming course at the University of Canterbury for first year engineering students.

 A sample is shown below.